Incremental Learning of Structured Memory via Closed-Loop Transcription: Ablation Studies

-It is known that some incremental learning methods such as \cite{EWC} can be sensitive to random seeds.
-We report in Table \ref{tab:ablation_random_seed} the average incremental accuracy of iLDR with different numbers of random seeds (conducted on CIFAR-10 split into 10 tasks, with a feature size 2000).
-As we can see, the choice of random seeds has very little effect on the performance.
+It is known that some incremental learning methods such as \citep{EWC} can be sensitive to random seeds.
+We report in Table \ref{tab:ablation_random_seed} the average incremental accuracy of \ours{} with different random seeds (conducted on CIFAR-10 split into 10 tasks, with a feature size 2000).
+As we can see, the choice of random seed has very little effect on the performance of \ours{}.